Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ### Federation Wizard

-The Federation Wizard is a more specific type of migration, meant to index content into Elasticsearch, Solr, or MongoDB
+The Federation Wizard is a more specific type of migration, meant to index content into Elasticsearch, Solr, or MongoDB.

-Following are step-by-step instructions on using the Federation Wizard.
+The following are step-by-step instructions on using the Federation Wizard.

 **Input Connection**
 **Step 1: Connection Type**